clgp2/baCode/README.md

 * use scripts/02_preprocess_dcep.py or notebooks/02_preprocess_dcep.ipynb to turn the data into input for the neural network by tokenizing it on word and subword level

 General:
-* use scripts/preprocess.py to tokenize a text file on word level.
+* use scripts/preprocess.py to tokenize on word level.

 The word-level tokenizer used here ([sacremoses](https://github.com/alvations/sacremoses)) is language-dependent, this means that a language code must be provided.